thundergolfer/ai-enablement-stack/README.md

 <details>

 ##### Category
-Agent Consumer Layer - AUTONOMOUS AGENTS
+AGENT CONSUMER LAYER - Autonomous Agents

 ##### Description
 Goose is an open-source autonomous developer agent that operates directly on your machine, capable of executing shell commands, debugging code, managing dependencies, and interacting with development tools like GitHub and Jira, featuring extensible toolkits and support for multiple LLM providers.